Malia Herman

 As a community volunteer and advocate, I know the hard work and persistence required to get things done.

-Please VOTE for me, Malia Herman, in the Democratic primary election on June 4.
+Please VOTE for me, Malia Herman, in the General Election on Tuesday, November 5.

 “Malia has been a pillar in our community for over a decade, serving and leading several organizations in our town.
 She also has been perpetually engaged regarding many of the key issues that our community cares about.
 I am thrilled that Malia is running for Maplewood Township.
 Malia will be dynamic, engaged, dedicated and a strong contributor to the future direction and policies for all of us that call Maplewood home.”